sbozich/sbozich.github.io/_posts/2023-02-23-review-of-book-learn-python.md

 ---
-title: Review of the book - "A Smarter Way To Learn Python"
+title: Review of the book - A Smarter Way To Learn Python
 categories: [books, python]
 tags: [python, books]
 ---